Stay ahead with our latest updates, inspiring stories, and breakthroughs that matter—showcasing our commitment to progress and driving what’s next

 Parry Building Products is a U.K based company whose primary focus is to manufacture and market technologies which are appropriate, in terms of cost, complexity and economic return, to the developing countries for which they are intended.

-The company supplies manual machines for construction of single and multistory structures utilizing unskilled labour, cost saving production methods, and affordable mobile machinery which does not require electricity or fuel to operate.
+The company supplies manual machines for construction of single and multistory structures utilising unskilled labour, cost saving production methods, and affordable mobile machinery which does not require electricity or fuel to operate.

 We are currently working on proposals for housing developments in Somalia, Kenya and Bangladesh.
 A number of these projects develop the concepts used at Kaputei, Nairobi, using micro-finance and self-help as a way out of poverty.